shoaibsaleem0299/shoaibsaleem0299/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Connect-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/yourprofile)](https://www.linkedin.com/in/shoaibsaleem0299)

 ### 🚀 About Me
 I'm a passionate **Software Engineer** based in Pakistan, with a love for building web and mobile applications.
-I enjoy working with modern frameworks and have a keen interest in **UI/UX design** and **responsive web development**.
+I enjoy working with modern frameworks and have a keen interest in **Mobile App** and **responsive web development**.

 Currently, I'm focused on developing projects using **React**, **Flutter**, and **Node.js**.